 - Applesauce or Mashed Banana

 Similarly to silken tofu, you can use applesauce or banana to provide moisture.
-Moreover, these substitutes are ideal for adding flavor to your final product.
+Moreover, these substitutes are ideal for adding flavour to your final product.

 - Arrowroot Powder